numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

       Any subclass of the base type ``np.dtype``.

    coercion
-      Conversion between NumPy types and Python types
+      Conversion of Python types to NumPy arrays and values stored in a NumPy array.

    cast
-      Conversion of an array to a different dtype
+      Conversion of an array to a different dtype.

    promotion
-      Finding a dtype that can represent a mix of dtypes without loss of information
+      Finding a dtype that can perform an operation on a mix of dtypes without loss of information.

    safe cast
-      A cast is safe if no information is lost when changing type
+      A cast is safe if no information is lost when changing type.

 On the C level we use ``descriptor`` or ``descr`` to mean *dtype instance*.
 In the proposed C-API, these terms will distinguish